-Fastned's capital expenditure increased by 149%, or EUR 6.942 million, to EUR 11.603 million in the first six months of 2021 as compared to the same period in 2020.
-The investment amount in H12021 is a result of Fastned plan to accelerate station construction and development following the EUR 150 million gross proceed capital mise completed in the first quarter of 2021.
+Fastned's capital expenditure increased by 331%, or EUR 28.115 million, to EUR 36.598 million in 2021 as compared to 2020.
+The investment amount in 2021 is a result of Fastned's plan to accelerate station construction and development following the EUR 150 million gross proceeds capital raise completed in the first quarter of 2021.

 Fastned's capital expenditure was EUR 8.488 million in 2020, a 10% decrease vis-à-vis EUR 9.431 million in 2019, which in turn was a decrease of EUR 3,216 million as compared to EUR 12,647 million in 2018.
 The capital expenditure in 2020 was mostly related to additions to property, plant and equipment resulted from the construction of 17 new stations and the installation of new chargers at existing location.
 The capital expenditure in 2019 was predominantly due to additions to property, plant and equipment and this was attributed primarily to the roll-out of 29 new charging stations during the course of 2019.
-The roll-out of new stations was primarily financed through the funds received from the issuance of corporate bonds (See "-Liquidity and Capital Resources - Interest bearing loans and borrowings - 6% unsecured bonds").
+The roll-out of new stations was primarily financed through the funds received from the issuance of corporate bonds (See "- Liquidity and Capital Resources - Interest bearing loans and borrowings - 6% unsecured bonds").

-Additions to intangible assets amounted to EUR 2.855 million in 2020, EUR 0.237 million in 2019 and EUR 0.131 in 2018.
-In 2018 and 2019 intangible assets were mostly comprised of internally developed software and trademarks (See "Business-Information Technology").
+Additions to intangible assets amounted to EUR 0.246 million in 2021, EUR 2.855 million in 2020, and EUR 0.237 million in 2019.
+In 2018 and 2019 intangible assets were mostly comprised of internally developed software and trademarks (See "Business - Information Technology").
 The increase occurred in 2020 was mainly related to the Mister Green transaction and the consequent acquisition of site licenses and permits from the Fast Charging Network.